 “Amber is a sweet layered scent, with spicy, earthy rich undertones,” says Dan.
 “Known as the “King of Scents” it will help you let go of daily concerns and enter the world of sensual arousal or spiritual elevation, depending on the intention.”

 “Cedar and Sage drive out negative energies, spirits and influences,” says Dan.
 “They have been traditionally used as a smudge to purify people and places before any sacred ceremony.
 They both help with creating a meditative and relaxing space.”

-Burning incense isn’t just for sleep, mediation and prayer
+Burning incense isn’t just for sleep, meditation and prayer

 Incense can can become a ritual for relaxing, cleansing, and purifying your thoughts and energy.
-And, mediation isn’t just for relaxing!
-Mediation can help students focus while studying, decrease the stress medical students feel, and make you a more compassionate person.
+And, meditation isn’t just for relaxing!
+Meditation can help students focus while studying, decrease the stress medical students feel, and make you a more compassionate person.

 If you burn incense to help you sleep, make sure you don’t leave it burning all night long.
-The last thing that’ll help with mediation for sleep practice is a fire.
+The last thing that’ll help with meditation for sleep practice is a fire.